-URINE PREGNANCY COMPETENCY Met 1 Reviews kit lot number and ensures kit is within expiration date.
+Name: Facility: URINE PREGNANCY COMPETENCY Met 1 Reviews kit lot number and ensures kit is within expiration date.
 2 Puts on gloves.
 3 Understands QC performance and documentation requirements: QC is done on each new shipment and each new lot number of urine pregnancy test kits.
 The results for each control and internal controls are documented on the Urine Pregnancy Test Log.
 4 Removes the test device from the foil pouch; places it on a flat, dry surface; and labels it with patient identification.
 5 Using the pipette supplied in the kit, dispenses three drops of sample into the sample well.
 6 Reads a positive result after a red procedural control line appears next to the "C" and a red line appears next to the "T." Knows to wait at least three minutes (no longer than 10 minutes) to read a negative (only a red line next to the "C").
 7 Knows that a specific gravity less than 1.010 can cause a false-negative result.
 8 Reruns sample if a red line fails to appear next to the "C" (Control).
 9 Records results on the patient's chart along with initials of testing personnel (or enters results in the computer).
-Records that "Ctrl OK."

-By signing below, I verify that I was trained and am competent to perform the Urine Pregnancy (hCG) procedure.
-I verify that I read the procedure, and acknowledge that it is my responsibility to renew competency validation annually.
+Records that "Ctrl OK." g below, I verify that I was trained and am competent to perform the Urine Pregnancy I verify that I read the procedure, and acknowledge that it is my responsibility to renew competentially.
+Signature: Date: this individual perform the Urine Pregnancy (hCG) procedure, and consider this person competis procedure. tent to Signature: Date:

-Signature: Date:

-I observed this individual perform the Urine Pregnancy (hCG) procedure, and consider this person competent to perform this procedure.